Doc Cramer: Career

 Batting leadoff, Cramer was a spray singles hitter, sometimes stretching them into doubles—although he was a not much of a base-stealer.
 He hit over .300 every year from 1937 to 1940 with Boston, scoring 100 runs in 1938 and 1939, and tied for the league lead in hits (200) in 1940.
-He was traded to the Washington Senators on December 12 of that year, and was sent to the Detroit Tigers exactly one year later after hitting .273.
+He was traded to the Washington Senators on December 12 of that year and was sent to the Detroit Tigers exactly one year later after hitting .273.
 He was on the All-Star team five times (1935, 1937–40).

 Two years after hitting over .300 for the last time with the 1943 Tigers, Cramer played 140 games in center field at age 40 in 1945 (albeit during World War II, when many regular players were in military service), and finally enjoyed significant play in the Fall Classic that year, leading the Tigers in the 1945 World Series with a .379 batting average, scoring seven runs and knocking in four, to help them win the Series 4–3 over the Chicago Cubs.
 He scored two runs and had one RBI in both Games 5 and 7.
-In his final seasons he was often used as a pinch-hitter, and he led the league with nine pinch-hits in 1947 before ending his career with four in 1948.
+In his final seasons he was often used as a pinch-hitter, and he led the league with nine pinch-hits in 1947 before ending his career with two pinch-hit appearances in 1948, going 0-for-2 in that role and 0-for-4 overall in four games.
+Cramer played in the World Series fourteen years apart in 1931 and 1945.
+In Game 7 of the 1931 Series, Cramer was sent in to pinch-hit with the bases loaded and two out as the Athletics trailed 4-0.
+He hit a flyball to short center that drove in two runs in a game that was subsequently ended on the next batter as the Athletics lost 4-2.

+In the 1945 Series, Cramer was the starting center fielder for all seven games.
+In Game 2, Cramer scored the first run of the game for Detroit on his ground ball single to tie the game for his second of three hits.
+In the fourth inning of Game 4, he helped to set up a four-run inning for Detroit by hitting a single to give them two baserunners with one out before Hank Greenberg hit a groundball single to start the scoring onslaught.
+In Game 5, Cramer scored the first run of the game in the third inning with a sacrifice fly.
+He also collected a hit and a hit-by-pitch and scored two runs.
+Even in Game 6, where the Tigers lost in extras, Cramer had two hits and delivered an RBI to help the Tigers force a 7-7 tie in the 8th inning.